( How to break free from an overbearing and controlling mother)

 Let’s take a look at what I mean-

-Superiority– does your controlling Mother need to be better than you or defeat you?
+Superiority– does your overbearing and controlling Mother need to be better than you or defeat you?

 This can be a sign of having a narcissistic personality disorder or a trait of that disorder.
 But, overall, Mom needs to keep you under her thumb to keep you one-down.

-Fear– is your controlling Mother afraid for you?
+Fear– is your overbearing Mother afraid for you?

 Mom could be a fearful person in general.
 In her experience, the world is a fearful place where one misstep results in catastrophic consequences.
 So in her mind, she needs to save you from a world full of danger through control.